lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans6.md

 * <b>Install & Execute CasTGAN</b>
+  * CasTGAN wasn't included in `requirements.txt` because it needs manually installation, and it doesn't have a version.
   * Download CasTGAN repo by typing `git clone https://github.com/abedshantti/CasTGAN.git` in your terminal.
   * Edit the code in CasTGAN repo by adding your dataset name in [this list][8].
 Lady H. added "campaign" in this list.
   * [Edit this code file to update seeds for your dataset][9].
 Lady H. updated seeds for dataset "campaign".